Life At Sea

 LIFE BOAT FOOD

-Should you have to abandon ship and spend time at sea in your lifeboat, you would find that your lifeboat is supplied with packets of water and packets of sweet wafers.
+Should you have to abandon ship and spend time at sea in your lifeboat, it is equipped with water.
 The water is very tasty, just like yours at home.
 It comes in a sealed packet.
 Only a few sips are taken periodically so as not to run out of it, should your stay be prolonged.
-The wafers are sweet and very filling.
-A few bites could satisfy your appetite for quite awhile.
-The wafer resembles a sweet cookie and is very filling.
-The amount of food found in the lifeboat is sufficient for the number of people the lifeboat can hold.

 It is important to know that American Flag vessels carry enough lifeboats on both the starboard and port sides of the ship, so that everyone can be rescued should it become necessary to abandon ship.